nikolamar/em/README.md

 });
 ```

 > **_NOTE:_** Usually what I love to do first is to group components in atoms, molecules, organisms, and pages.
 And I like to wrap only organisms with states.
-This way it scales better.
+It scales better.

 <p>&nbsp;</p>